Klipper3d/klipper/docs/Code_Overview.md

 queue.

-The "stepper" position (`stepper.get_commanded_position()`) is the position for the given stepper as tracked by the kinematics code.
-This generally corresponds to the position of the carriage along its rail in units of millimeters and is generally relative to the endstop_position specified in the config file.
-(Some kinematics track the position in radians instead of millimeters.)
+The "stepper" position (`stepper.get_commanded_position()`) is the position of the given stepper as tracked by the kinematics code.
+This generally corresponds to the position (in mm) of the carriage along its rail, relative to the endstop_position specified in the config file.
+(Some kinematics track stepper positions in radians instead of millimeters.)
 If the robot is in motion when the query is issued then the reported value includes moves buffered on the micro-controller, but does not include moves on the look-ahead queue.
 One may use the `toolhead.flush_step_generation()` or `toolhead.wait_moves()` calls to fully flush the look-ahead and step generation code.

 The "kinematic" position (`kin.set_tag_position()` and `kin.calc_tag_position()`) is the cartesian position of the toolhead